When to Use

 - Adaptation log: documentation of changes made, with evidence cited and dates recorded

-- Context monitoring: tracking of external factors that might require programme adjustments
+- Context monitoring: tracking of external factors that might require program adjustments

-- Learning agenda: (see learning agendas), the structured set of questions guiding the organisation's learning investment
+- Learning agenda: (see learning agendas) - the structured set of questions guiding the organization's learning investment

 Best Practices